If you’re a coffee lover who also appreciates a good dessert, you’ve got to try an Irish cream breve!

-If you love a rich, indulgent, creamy coffee drink, you’re going to love this combination of dark espresso and Irish cream.
+If you love a creamy coffee drink with a velvety texture, this combination of dark espresso and Irish cream is the perfect choice for you.

-Let me show you how to create this super popular coffee shop favorite right in your kitchen – no fancy equipment required!
+Breve coffees are super popular in coffee shops right now, and now you can make one right in your kitchen – no fancy equipment required!

 What is an Irish Cream Breve?